 A lung transplant is a procedure replacing a lung disease patient’s lung(s) with someone else’s lung(s).
 There are many factors to consider before having a lung transplant, such as pre-existing conditions and availability.
 But it should be noted that a lung transplant is considered by many to be a last resort because the lungs hold one of the highest rates for organ rejection among transplant recipients.

 Medicine, therapy and surgery can all be effective emphysema treatment options.
 But for some, those options are not enough.
 Over the last few years, emphysema patients have been looking for new treatment alternatives to help with their symptoms.
-Stem cell therapy is one of those alternative emphysema treatment options showing promise.
+Cellular therapy is one of those alternative emphysema treatment options showing promise.